-INFORM measures Uganda's risk of humanitarian crisis and disaster to be high, at 6.3/10.
-Lack of coping capacity is of concern, at 6.9/10. ?
+INFORM measures Uganda's risk of humanitarian crisis and disaster to be high, at 6/10. ?

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.

 On 20 September 2022, the Ugandan health authorities declared an Ebola outbreak after the confirmation of one case in Madudu subcounty (Mubende district).
 The current outbreak of the Sudan ebolavirus strain is the first to occur in Uganda since 2012.?

 As at 12 November, there were 139 confirmed cases and 55 associated deaths.
 As at 12 November, the affected districts were Bunyangabu, Jinja, Kagadi, Kampala, Kassanda, Kyegegwa, Masaka, Mubende, and Wakiso.?